PersimMonMon/Web-Practice-/README.md

     -clicks and keydowns are events

 Lesson 10:
+  1. Reviewed CSS, and added CSS to projects
+  2. .classList (used to add and remove classes, example is adding & removing Subscribed button)
+  3. Finished Rock Paper Scissors
+  4. Organize JavaScript and CSS code into separate files

     -classList is an object (has properties and methods we can use like .add() which adds a class to an element) -How to change button when user clicks: one solution: